Kegbot/kegbot-server/docs/source/kegboard-guide/overview.rst

 Features
 ========

-Basic features of Kegboard v3.0 include:
+Primary features of Kegboard include:

-* Two independent flow sensing channels
+* Two independent flow meter inputs (monitor up to two kegs from one board)
 * Two controllable relay outputs
-* Up to two DS18S20 temperature sensors
+* Support for any number of DS1820 temperature sensors
+* OneWire bus master dedicated to device detection (use iButtons to authenticate to Kegbot through the kegboard)
 * Documented protocol (:ref:`kegboard-serial-protocol`) for interfacing with software; supported by pykeg
 * Easily built from widely-available Arduino board; no hardware programmer